 Potential clients are asking ChatGPT "best divorce lawyer in [city]" and "do I need a personal injury attorney."
-AI search engines verify attorney credentials against Avvo, Martindale-Hubbell, state bar records, and legal directories before making a recommendation.
-If your profiles on those platforms are incomplete, you're invisible to the verification step that determines who gets named.
-83% of local businesses don't appear in AI search at all, and law firms are no exception.
+AI search engines verify attorney credentials against Avvo, Martindale-Hubbell, Super Lawyers, state bar records, and other legal directories before making a recommendation.
+As of April 2026, a 5WPR and Haute Lawyer analysis found that seven directories (Chambers, Legal 500, Super Lawyers, Best Lawyers, Martindale-Hubbell, Avvo, and Justia) supply nearly every AI citation for legal queries.
+If your profiles on those platforms are incomplete, or your firm's name, address, and phone number disagree across them, you're invisible to the verification step that determines who gets named.

 Most law firm marketing focuses on Google Ads (at $50-200+ per click for legal keywords) and SEO.
-AI search engines use a fundamentally different set of sources.
+AEO builds on that same SEO foundation: AI search engines discover firms by searching Google and Bing, then independently research each candidate and build a recommendation based on the user's specific intent.
+That recommendation layer is where legal directories, reviews, and credentials matter most.
 This guide is a three-step plan to get your firm recommended.

 Step 1: Fix Your Foundation